Pennsylvania Route 291: Route description

 Here, PA 291 becomes Industrial Highway, a four-lane divided highway, and continues east, with the Northeast Corridor line heading northeast away from the highway.
-The road runs through industrial areas, passing to the north of Exelon's Eddystone Generating Station.
+The road runs through industrial areas, passing to the north of Constellation Energy's Eddystone Generating Station.
 The route crosses the Crum Creek into Ridley Township and passes through Boeing Defense, Space & Security's Vertical Lift helicopter plant.
 In this area, PA 291 intersects Stewart Avenue, which heads northwest to an interchange with I-95.
 Past this, the Chester Industrial Track heads farther south from the road as it passes more commercial establishments.
 The route crosses the Darby Creek into Tinicum Township and runs east past businesses and private airport parking lots, intersecting the southern terminus of PA 420 to the north of the community of Essington.

 Past this intersection, PA 291 continues east through commercial areas with some homes, becoming Governor Printz Boulevard.
 The route heads northeast into the community of Lester, where it passes north of a private airport parking lot and splits into the one-way pair of South Governor Printz Boulevard eastbound and North Governor Printz Boulevard westbound, carrying two lanes in each direction and passing more development.
 The two directions rejoin as a four-lane divided highway with a wide median that runs near commercial establishments, heading to the south of an office park and coming to a ramp from northbound I-95 to eastbound PA 291 that merges in from the left.
 From here, the route continues east as four-lane divided Industrial Highway between I-95 to the north and a lake to the south, coming to a bridge over CSAO's Chester Secondary railroad line.
 At this point, PA 291 reaches the Philadelphia International Airport, where it turns north onto four-lane divided Bartram Avenue and crosses under I-95 while Industrial Highway continues east to the airport passenger terminals and Scott Way continues south to private airport parking lots and the airport cargo terminals.